 According to VitalFlow Reviews there are a lot of unknowns when it comes to hormone therapy for trans people.
 Which androgen is best for trans men?
 Are there long-term risks if they don’t have their ovaries or testes removed?
 And can we develop a way to give trans men testosterone that doesn’t involve needles or creams?
 This week’s paper tried to answer one question: What happens to trans men’s uteruses with all that testosterone?

 Loverro et al recruited 12 trans men in Italy to participate.
 After examinations making sure they didn’t have any lurking cancers that might flourish with extra testosterone, they received intramuscular testosterone therapy.
 On average they were on testosterone for 32 months (roughly 2.5 years) before going on to have hysterectomy/oophorectomy.
 The uterus and ovaries wer then examined under the microscope.
 Estrogen and testosterone levels were also tracked throughout the study and up to one year after surgery.
+Read about this testosterone boosters.

 What did they find?